SirDap/tripodvideoninja/_posts/2018-06-28-livestreaming-lessons-re-learned.markdown

 > * Make sure you're not confusing variable frame rate with dropped frames.
 Wirecast records a variable frame rate to avoid dropped frames and keep motion smooth.
 > * If you're going to do post editing consider using MJPEG MOV instead of H.264.

 Interestingly, another forum post[^2] suggests USB3 can be temperamental.
-One guy had dropped frames from a bad cable!
+One person had dropped frames from a bad cable!

-### Why it Worked Last Time
+### Why it Worked Before

-In my case, the internal Scratch disk was actually on the same physical SSD as the OS.
-It did have 500 GB free, but that was irrelevant.
+Back in May 2018 (during the All-Night concert), I was connected via Thunderbolt to a RAID 0 striped LaCie 4 TB drive.
+Recording the livestream + HDV camera via Wirecast worked just fine.

-Contrast this in May 2018 with the All-Night concert, where I was hooked up via Thunderbolt to a RAID 0 striped LaCie 4 TB drive and recording the livestream + HDV camera via Wirecast just fine.
+However this time, the internal Scratch disk was actually on the same physical SSD as the OS.
+It did have 500 GB free, but free space was irrelevant.

 ### One Strike and You're Out... to Make it Better Next Time